PGLint/action/README.md

     steps:
       - name: "Checkout"
         uses: actions/checkout@v1

+      # Replace this with whatever your project needs to do to get your
+      # database up and running in the attached postgres service.
+This might be
+      # importing a database dump, running a string of migrations, running SQL
+      # files, or something else.
       - name: "Load database schema"
         run: psql -f my_database_schema.sql "$DATABASE_URL"

       - name: "Run PGLint checks"
         uses: pglint/action
         with: